bespoken-cookbook/super-simple-audio-player/README.md

 # Part 3 - Automated Unit Tests
 In this step, we show you how to:
 1) Setup your project for unit testing
-2) Leverage the [Silent Echo SDK](https://github.com/bespoken/silent-echo-sdk) to test
+2) Leverage the [Virtual Alexa](https://github.com/bespoken/virtual-alexa) emulator to test

 Unit tests are important for testing your skill as you develop it, as well for ensuring nothing gets broken as you add new features.

-They are an essential part of building industrial-strength Alexa Skills.
+They are an essential part of building industrial-strength Alexa skills.

 ## Getting Setup For Unit Tests
 We use the [Mocha](https://mochajs.org/) and [Chai](http://chaijs.com/) frameworks for unit tests.